RashidHusainat/TaskManagementSystem/README.md

  1. **Explore Unit Tests 🔍 :**
  Click on Test Tab in Navbar then Test Explorer or by Right Click On **TaskManagementSystem.Tests** Project inside the ***tests*** Folder in Solution Explorer Then Inside Test Explorer Click on `TaskManagementSystem.Tests` in Test Section on the right side to list all tests.

  2. **Run Tests 🧪 :**

   **Test Controller Action** (HTTP GET `Task/GetTasks` Action ):
   Click Run on `TaskManagementSystem.Tests.PresentationLayer` test.

    **Test Service Layer Method** (TaskService `CreateAsync` Method):
   Click Run on `TaskManagementSystem.Tests.ServiceLayer.Tasks` test.

+  ## GitHub Action (WorkFlow)

+   ***Run CI/CD pipline :***

+  1. Click on Actions tap in Repository/Project Page.
+  2. Then Click on any worflow listed under `All workflows`.
+  3. Then in The Right Up Corner Click on `Re-run all jobs` Button.
+  4. Minitor The Pipline Result.